phonegap/phonegap-docs/docs/1-getting-started/4-preview-your-app/2-cli.html.md

   <div class="alert--info"> **NOTE:** Tap directly on the server address displayed in the terminal screen of the PhoneGap Developer app to change it to match yours.
 The value filled in by default is only a sample. </div>

   You should see the connection occur followed by a success message as shown below.
-If you receive an error of any kind, ensure once again that you are connected to the same network on both your  and computer.
+If you receive an error of any kind, ensure once again that you are connected to the same network on both your device and your computer.
 You could also check the [issue tracker](https://github.com/phonegap/phonegap-app-developer/issues) and [PhoneGap Google Groups](https://groups.google.com/forum/#!forum/phonegap) list for further help.

   <img class="mobile-image" src="/images/dev-app-success.jpg" alt="Developer App, connection success"/>